PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 Comments Due: 10/31/2020
 ---

-# Predictive IntelliSense
+# Motivation

+Tab completion has accelerated the success of both new and experienced PowerShell users.
+New users get the benefit of discovery; seeing available cmdlets and parameters as options while interactively typing.
+Experienced users receive the benefit of acceleration; typing less while using the **<tab>** key to quickly complete a command.

-Predictive IntelliSense is an addition to the interactive (shell) experience to assist in command discovery and accelerate full command execution.
+The increasing amount of technology translates to an increase in cmdlets and full command complexity.
+Predictive IntelliSense is an addition to the concept of Tab Completion to assist the user in successfully completing full commands.

+## Predictive IntelliSense

 The prediction suggestion appears as colored text following the user’s cursor.
 This enables new and experienced users of PowerShell to discover, edit, and execute full commands based on matching predictions from the user’s history or additional providers.

 Additional providers enhance historic predictions by providing domain specific commands and task completions.
 Predictive IntelliSense includes an extension model to support the registration of